KRproject-tech/FP_NSGAII/README.md

 [^4]: Reducing the Power Consumption of a Shape Memory Alloy Wire Actuator Drive by Numerical Analysis and Experiment, IEEE/ASME Transactions on Mechatronics, Vol. 23, No. 4 (2018).
 https://doi.org/10.1109/TMECH.2018.2836352

+[^5]: Zitzler, E., Thiele, L., Laumanns, M., Fonseca, C., and Fonseca, da V., Performance assessment of multiobjective optimizers: an analysis and review, IEEE Transactions on Evolutionary Computation, Vol. 7, No. 2, pp. 117–132 (2003).